 I lived on Martha’s Vineyard, Cape Cod, for two summers in a row and all I can tell you is that no matter how much fun island life can be, the idea of having to spend your life in a small land surrounded by water is kind of terrifying.
+At least for me.
 After some time goes by, you will run out of finding hidden gems and it might get boring sooner than you think.
-It, of course, depends on the person, but if I can say this for an island like Martha’s Vineyard, which is very close to Boston, and you can very easily get in and out.
-I don’t want to imagine how it would be to live in Hawaii for years; I think it would compare perfectly.
+Of course, it is different for each person.
+But if I can say this for an island like Martha’s Vineyard, which is very close to Boston, I don’t want to imagine how it would be to live in Hawaii for years to come.

-As the only U.S. state located in Oceania, Hawaii is composed entirely of islands which is a good thing if you need to explore a new island once in a while during your stay there.
-But the state of Hawaii is very far away from the Mainland and that can, for a lot of people, become a real problem.
-Distance from California to Hawaii, for example, is 3,976 kilometers which is equal to an air travel distance of 2,471 miles.
+As the only U.S. state located in Oceania, Hawaii is composed entirely of islands.
+And that’s a good thing if you need to explore a new island once in a while during your stay there.
+But the state of Hawaii is very far away from the Mainland.
+That, for a lot of people, can become a real problem.
+The distance from California to Hawaii, for example, is 3,976 kilometers which equals an air travel distance of 2,471 miles.

 At some point, you’ll become homesick, for the Mainland.
-You will miss your old friends and family and this is just another thing you need to be prepared for emotionally, prior to making your decision to move.
+You will miss your old friends and family.
+This is just another thing you need to be prepared emotionally.
+Before making your decision to move.
 I am not being pessimistic here, I am just suggesting that you consider all the “side effects” of moving to Hawaii.
-After you’ve taken into consideration all the good and the bad, you can go ahead and find more about housing, employment, living costs, shipping costs, and what to do in Hawaii.
+After you’ve taken into consideration all the good and the bad, you can go ahead and read more about housing, employment, living costs, shipping costs, and what to do in Hawaii right below.

-Depending on which island you will move to, the costs of living may vary, but check here these Honolulu costs of living might give you an idea.
-As you can see the costs are a bit higher compared to other places in the States, still you can always find a way around it and even get motivated to get a second job to not only make ends meet but also save money while enjoying the paradise.
+Depending on which island you will move to, the costs of living may vary.
+Still, the costs are a bit higher compared to other places in the States.
+However, you can always find a way around it and even get motivated to get a second job.
+Not only make ends meet but also save money while enjoying the paradise.

-I spent some time on these two sites: http://www.zillow.com/hi/rent-houses/ and http://www.hawaiilife.com/ looking for housing options, and while it was fun pretending I wanted to rent or buy a house in Hawaii, the fact that housing is pretty expensive ruined it all for me.
-Apparently renting or buying a house in paradise is expensive (sigh).
-This great article shows how and why the housing in Hawaii has been going up during recent years:
+I spent some time on these two sites: zillow.com and hawaiilife.com looking for housing options.
+While it was fun pretending I wanted to rent or buy a house in Hawaii, the fact that housing is pretty expensive ruined it all for me.
+Apparently, renting or buying a house in paradise is expensive (sigh).
+This great article shows how and why the housing in Hawaii has been going up during recent years.